WenchaoHanSRI/U_net/README.md

 ## Quick-start
-Using the two notebook files as a demo to 1) inspect the data (https://github.com/WenchaoHanSRI/U_net/blob/main/Inspect_dataset.ipynb) 2) using pre-trained weights to perform the prediction and evaluate the model performanace (https://github.com/WenchaoHanSRI/U_net/blob/main/Validation.ipynb).
+Using the two notebook files as a demo to 1) inspect the data (https://github.com/WenchaoHanSRI/U_net/blob/main/Inspect_dataset.ipynb) 2) using pre-trained weights to perform the prediction and evaluate the model performance (https://github.com/WenchaoHanSRI/U_net/blob/main/Validation.ipynb).
 NOTE: for validation, the notebook only includes 2 image smaples.
 The user may upload more samples in the directory where the samples save in the Colab to run the experiments.

 ## Data
 The retinal fundas dataset can be downloaded: